 Restaurant and Bar Industry Tax Seminar

 The South Carolina Department of Revenue (SCDOR) will host a Restaurant and Bar Industry Tax Seminar on April 24, 2014 from 10am -3pm.
-The seminar will be held in Charleston, SC (Location TBD).
+The seminar will be held at the Courtyard Marriott in Mount Pleasant SC.
 Topics to be discussed will include sales and use taxes, local taxes, sales tax exemptions and electronic services.
 The cost for the seminar is $45 which includes seminar materials and lunch.

 For further information on future Sales Tax Workshops or Seminars or to register for Workshops or Seminars , please contact the Department of Revenue's Taxpayer Education Coordinator at (803) 898-5593.